aikea/aikea.github.io/content/watchlog.md

 PPS: Yes, this is me celebrating pride month at the end because exams :cry:
 (first watch: Jun 30, 2022)

+39. > **Mad Max: Fury Road | George Miller | 2015**
+This is _the_ definition of action-packed.
+Amazing movie from all respects.
+Loved it.
+Can rewatch anytime.
+No breakthorughs in terms of technique or cinematography but exceptional usage of existing ones.
+Brilliant writing of course, and editing.
+Now I know what the hype is all about.
+Again, couldn't take my eyes off it (!)
+(first watch: July 2nd, 2022)

 <hr />